 The principal behind using the Airofit Breathing trainer is the same as training any other muscle group.
 Airofit generates resistance on your respiratory muscles - mainly the diaphragm and the intercostal muscles, causing fatigue, which is then overcompensated by the muscle tissue, making the muscles stronger.
 The best part - of all the body’s muscle groups, the ones with the power to make a fast difference for performance are the respiratory muscles.
 Greater respiratory strength and stamina means better performance for longer periods of time.

-Airofit has combined respiratory training with latest technology by connecting the trainer to your smartphone.
-While breathing trainer provides resistance, it also measures data about your respiratory strength and volume, and sends that data straight to the mobile application.
+Airofit has combined respiratory training with the latest technology by connecting the trainer to your smartphone.
+While breathing trainer provides resistance, it also measures data about your respiratory strength and volume and sends that data straight to the mobile application.
 The app then provides live guidance and feedback, as well as allows you to track your progress.
-This ensures that all exrcises are performed correctly.
+This ensures that all exercises are performed correctly.

 Read the full research paper here.